 You can install or upgrade the OpenVMS I64 operating system or you can install or upgrade layered products that are included on the OpenVMS I64 distribution media (CD/DVD).

 You can also execute DCL commands and procedures to perform "standalone" tasks, such as backing up the system disk.

-Please choose one of the following: 1) Upgrade, install or reconfigure OpenVMS I64 Version 8.4-1H1 Display layered products that this procedure can install 2) 3) Install or upgrade layered products 4) Show installed products 5) Reconfigure installed products 6) Remove installed products 7) Find, Install or Undo patches; Show or Delete recovery data 8) Execute DCL commands and procedures
+- 1) Upgrade, install or reconfigure OpenVMS I64 Version 8.4-2

+- 2) Display layered products that this procedure can install

+- 3) Install or upgrade layered products

+- 4) Show installed products

+- 5) Reconfigure installed products

+- 6) Remove installed products

+- 7) Find, Install or Undo patches; Show or Delete recovery data

+- 8) Execute DCL commands and procedures

-9) Shut down this system
+- 9) Shut down this system